 Location: Underway to Dominica, Transatlantic Day 6, 25*00.96 N 26*35.48'W

 After classes, we had our shower/free time.
 We enjoyed some time under the hose and in the sun.
 I washed my fresh new mullet compliments of Captain Kevin.
-Hopefully, y’all at home has seen a photo.
-After getting squeaky clean, some busted out small rations of their stockpiled candy; some watched TV shows downloaded before leaving port, some just napped in the sun.
+Hopefully, y’all at home have seen a photo.
+After getting squeaky clean, some busted out small rations of their stockpiled candy; some watched TV shows downloaded before leaving port.
+Some just napped in the sun.

 Funny how I started writing this blog entry, thinking I’d have nothing to write, and I’ve got plenty of content.
 I think it has to do with this crew.
 Even in the middle of the ocean, doing the same thing, this crew has long days full of laughs and learning.